 You call Janet Reno, and I find out when Waco happened, they passed the buck.

-What they were saying is, if it didn't go right, Clinton would blame everybody but himself.
+What they were saying is if it didn't go right, Clinton would blame everybody but himself.

-Uh, and as so as a result of Clinton being unwilling to make the decision himself and punish anybody else who did if it went bad, nobody was willing to take the gamble.
+And so as a result of Clinton being unwilling to make the decision himself and punish anybody else who did if it went bad, nobody was willing to take the gamble.

 And it meant that they didn't have critical information to a national threat.